Year4Sem2/Machine_Learning/Building Real-Time Data Dashboards with Python and Apache Kafka/README.md

 The project focuses on ingesting streaming data, processing it in real-time, and visualizing the results through an interactive pie chart.

-Key Components of the Project:
+## Key Components of the Project**:

-Data Ingestion: Utilizes Python scripts to simulate or collect real-time data streams.
+- **Data Ingestion**: Utilizes Python scripts to simulate or collect real-time data streams.

-Message Brokering with Kafka: Implements Apache Kafka as the central message broker to handle the high-throughput data streams.
+- **Message Brokering with Kafka**: Implements Apache Kafka as the central message broker to handle the high-throughput data streams.

-Data Processing: Processes the streaming data in real-time, potentially using frameworks like Apache Spark or custom Python scripts.
+- **Data Processing**: Processes the streaming data in real-time, potentially using frameworks like Apache Spark or custom Python scripts.

 The end result is that users would be able to access a local web server and observe the changes in the votes for the respective parties live on stream.
 They can also observe the dynamic pie chart showing the change in votes over time among the 3 parties.
 The figure below shows an instance of the dynamic pie chart!